Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights - NewsBreak

 Seahawks stats and trends

-- The Seahawks have always covered the spread this season when underdogs by 3.5 points or more.
+- The Seahawks have always covered the spread this year when underdogs by 3.5 points or more.

-- Seattle's games this year have gone over the total in two out of eight opportunities (25%).
+- Seattle's games this year have hit the over on two of eight set point totals (25%).

 - When Seattle records more than 20.0 points, it is 3-1 against the spread and 3-1 overall.

-- When Seattle churns out over 321.2 yards, the team is 1-3 against the spread and 1-3 overall.
+- Seattle is 1-3 against the spread and 1-3 overall when the team churns out more than 321.2 yards.

-- The Seahawks have turned the ball over four times, 10 fewer times than the Packers have forced turnovers (14).
+- The Seahawks have four giveaways this season, while the Packers have 14 takeaways.

 Home and road insights

-- At home this season, Green Bay is unbeaten against the spread, and 3-0 overall.
+- Green Bay is 3-0 against the spread, and 3-0 overall, at home this year.

-- Green Bay has hit the over once in three home games this season.
+- Green Bay has hit the over once in three home games this year.

-- Seattle is 3-1 against the spread, and 2-2 overall, in away games.
+- This year on the road, Seattle is 3-1 against the spread and 2-2 overall.

-- Seattle has gone over the total once in four away games this season.
+- Seattle has gone over the total once in four road games this year.

 Powered by Data Skrive.